Direct Service Experiences

 Crisis Intervention

-In addition to experience managing crises which may be encountered while staffing the drop-in hours and with their ongoing clients, interns will also serve as the on-call counselor for the 24-hour crisis line five weeks total during the year.
-Interns are provided with close support and supervision throughout all crises, and receive didactic training on crisis management at the beginning of their year at CCPPS and through Intern Seminar.
+CCCPS has daily crisis/urgent clinic hours to provide timely brief assessment and crisis intervention for students experiencing urgent concerns or psychological emergencies.
+Interns provide 3-4 hours of crisis/urgent coverage per week.
+Additionally, interns will serve as the on-call counselor for the 24-hour crisis line five weeks total during the year.
+Interns are provided with close support and supervision throughout all crises, and receive didactic training on crisis management at the beginning of their year at CCCPS and through Intern Seminar.
 It is important to consider selecting housing within reasonable proximity to campus to assist with availability during on-call weeks.
 In some cases, we may be able to secure on-campus housing during on-call rotations for those choosing a more distant residence.

 Providing Supervision